botanic gardens melbourne

 I wanted to include my favourite parts of the Botanic Gardens, but there are other areas to visit, including; a herb garden, the National Herbarium of Victoria, Garden House, Ian Potter Foundation Children’s Garden, and the Grotto – just to name a few!

 I’ve been to the gardens many times now, and I still stumble upon new areas, or sections that change with the seasons!
-Another fantastic garden to check out whilst in Melbourne is Fitzroy Gardens, based just east of the CBD.
+Whilst in Melbourne, other fantastic gardens to check out are Fitzroy Gardens or the St Kilda Botanic Gardens.

-If you’re in the area, why not check out the South Melbourne Market – a 25 minute walk away.
+If you’re in the area, why not check out the South Melbourne Market – a 25 minute walk away from the Botanic Gardens.
+I love to pop here on a weekend morning, grab a coffee and pastry and head over to relax in the Melbourne Botanic Gardens.